HamptonToken/client/README.md

-# Hampton Metaverse client side
+# the Hampton Metaverse client side

 Web Framework and UI with the basic functions.